StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 ## How to integrate this into Chromium based project like Electron?

-If Electron >= v20.0.0 (Chromium >= v104.0.5084.0), the HEVC hw decoding feature for Mac and Windows should have already been integrated, and you can use `app.commandLine.appendSwitch('enable-features', 'PlatformHEVCDecoderSupport')` to enable HEVC hw decoding.
-To add HEVC ffmpeg sw decoding, the method should be the same with Chromium guide above.
+If Electron >= v22.0.0, the HEVC HW decoding feature for macOS, Windows, and Linux (VAAPI only) should have already been integrated.
+To add HEVC SW decoding, the method should be the same with Chromium guide above.

-If Electron < v20.0.0, please follow the CL in `Trace Crbug` to manually integrate HEVC features.
-Pull request of Patches for different version of Electron are welcome.

 ## Change Log

+`2022-12-03` Fixed the incomplete SEI parsing logic, and supported the extraction of HDR Metadata both from the bitstream and container.
+This will solved the problem that some HDR10 videos could not extract static hdr metadata and guarantee the best HDR performance (Chrome >= `110.0.5456.0`)

 `2022-11-18` Fix a bug if D3D11VideoDecoder is disabled by gpu workaround, support detection API still report "supported" (M110, M109)